How to Find the Right Business Coach or Mentor to 10X Your Results in Life

 After all, most coaches (who can actually deliver valuable results) charge anywhere from $1,500 to $3,000/month–more than most people’s mortgages–for their services.

 So what is an aspiring Empire Builder to do?

 Use free virtual coaching and low-cost programs to make progress toward your goals until you can afford the investment.

-For example, even though I charge $25,000/day for 1-on-1 coaching and $7,500 for my two-day workshops, I give away 80% of my best content and strategies for free on this site, my Instagram account, and my free Perfect Business Formula Facebook group.
+For example, even though I charge $25,000/day for 1-on-1 coaching and $7,500 for my two-day workshops, I give away 80% of my best content and strategies for free on Early to Rise and my Instagram account.

 I also share most of my advanced strategies and “done for you” formulas and systems inside of my “Double Your Income” course, 2X-10 Less (which costs 80% less than my group coaching workshops).